hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Where possible, widely implemented international terminology is used with concepts added or enhanced rather than creating new competing code systems.
 Only where a set of concepts is semantically bounded and Australian specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.

 #### Data Type Profile Approach
-AU Base data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
+In AU Base, data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
 It is preferred to use a data type profile over a new extension or an inline slice in a base resource profile.
 Typically the data type that is profiled:
 * is a complex data type e.g. Dosage, Identifier, Address, CodeableConcept.
 * includes a fixed distinguishing part to identify the concept being represented e.g. Identifier.type or Address.country